LukeGrahamLandry/franca/devlog.md

   so now i can load things that are much to big to run the current way
     so now i can load things that are much to big to run the current way.
 - web: fix right click
-- to start with, just convert back and forth between the bit set and the quad tree. seems to work. (ex.
-Infinite glider hotel; nodes pushed = 349525, unique nodes = 607)

 ## (May 20)